Auterion/px4-ros2-interface-lib/examples/cpp/modes/acro/README.md

   This uses a rate setpoint with a constant pitch rate and dynamic thrust.

 Via RC Roll stick, the radius of the loop can be adjusted dynamically.
+And the yaw rate can be adjusted via RC Yaw stick.

 ### Requirements